Ila-bura/zero-waste-life/README.md

 ## Color Scheme

-<p>The starting point to develop the color scheme was oriented by the intention to match the colors in the background image chosen for the website.
+<p>The starting point to develop the color scheme was oriented by the intention to match the colors of the background hero video.
 The overall intent was to convey a sense of relaxation, with muted tones and delicate hues.</p>

 <p>The Chrome extension ColorZilla was used to pick specific colors from the background image, one of which was then converted to RGBA format to match the same hue used for the background of the sections with text.
 ColorZilla was also used to pick a specific shade of white from the background image to be used for the form fields as well as the submit button.</p>